By Markey Read

 Riding the Ebb & Flow

-All companies have a natural ebb and flow of employees and some will revisit the “Muck in the Middle” several times as new divisions are added or businesses are acquired/merged.
+All companies have a natural ebb and flow of employees, and some will revisit the “Muck in the Middle” several times as new divisions are added, or new acquisitions or mergers are integrated.
 Naming each phase is useful because it allows leadership to identify potential trouble spots and address the real issues.

 Structuring Your Business Growth Strategy

-Although all of this takes time, resources, and forethought, the results are worth it.
-In the long run, it’s a lot cheaper than the alternative.
+Yes, all of this takes time, resources, and forethought, the results are worth it.
+But trust me, in the long run, it’s a lot cheaper than the alternative.